-commissions for sales in Channel 3.
+(Channel 4).
+LGE reported that it performed the following selling functions for sales to all home market customers: direct sales personnel/sales support; marketing; order input; rebates; sales promotion; strategic/economic planning, sales forecasting; freight and delivery arrangements; inventory maintenance; warranty/after sales services; and packing.
+LGE also reported that it provided cash discounts and dealer/distributor training for sales in Channels 1 and 2, and paid commissions for sales in Channel 3.
 In addition to these activities, LGE reported that HiPlaza performed the following additional selling functions for its home market sales: direct sales personnel/sales support, order input, rebates, sales promotion, strategic/economic planning, sales forecasting, and inventory maintenance.

 These selling activities can be generally grouped into four selling function categories for analysis: (1) sales and marketing; (2) freight and delivery services; (3) inventory maintenance and warehousing; and (4) warranty and technical support.
 Accordingly, based on the selling function categories, we find that LGE performed sales and marketing, freight and delivery services, inventory maintenance and warehousing, and warranty and technical support at the same relative level of intensity for sales to unaffiliated customers in the home market through its three channels of distribution.
 Thus, we preliminarily find that sales to these three channels constitute one LOT.
 Regarding sales made by LGE's affiliated reseller, we find that HiPlaza performed additional sales and marketing functions for sales to its retail customers.
 These additional selling functions are sufficient to determine that HiPlaza's home market sales were at a more advanced LOT than those made by LGE to unaffiliated customers.
-Accordingly, based on the totality of the facts and circumstances, we preliminarily determine that LGE made sales at two LOTs in the home market.26
+Accordingly, based on the totality of the facts and circumstances, we preliminarily determine that LGE made sales at two LOTs in the home market.

-With respect to the U.S. market, LGE reported that it made U.S. sales of its finished units through four channels of distribution (i.e., sales of branded products to large national and regional retailers (Channel 1), brand and original equipment manufacturer sales through the customers' designated warehouse (Channel 2), direct delivery sales (Channel 3), and sales of scrap and defective merchandise (Channel 4)).
-Channel 4 sales are of non-prime merchandise which we are comparing to CV, as discussed above.
-For the three channels of distribution of prime merchandise, LGE reported that it performed the following selling functions in Korea for sales to U.S. customers: direct sales personnel, strategic/economic planning, sales forecasting, marketing, warranty/after sales service, inventory maintenance, freight and delivery arrangements, and packing.
-These selling activities can be generally grouped into three selling function categories for analysis: (1) sales and marketing; (2) freight and delivery services; and
+With respect to sales in the United States, LGE reported that it made U.S. sales of its finished units through five channels of distribution (i.e., sales of branded products to large national and regional retailers (Channel 1), brand and original equipment manufacturer sales through the customers' designated warehouse (Channel 2), direct delivery sales (Channel 3), sales of scrap and defective merchandise (Channel 4), and sales of branded products through retailers installed